tudat-team/tudat-space/docs/source/_src_api/state_propagation.rst

-If the user wishes to do propagate the variational equations alongside the system sate, settings for the parameters that are to be considered in the variational equations have to be defined.
+If the user wishes to do propagate the variational equations alongside the system sate, settings for the parameters that are to be used in the variational equations have to be defined.
 In terms of the equations above, it needs to be specified for which parameters :math:`\mathbf{x}_{0}` and :math:`\mathbf{p}` the solution for the state transition and sensitivity matrices is to be computed.
 In Tudat(Py) these parameters are referred to as parameters or sometimes "estimated" parameters, because of their primary application in state estimation problems.
-%!
-I have this in here as a safety for now

 A description of how these parameters are to be defined and a comprehensive list of all available parameters are linked below: